Figure skaters' minimum age for top competitions will rise to 17 after scandal

 'Athlete well-being must be the main concern'

-Afterward, doping expert April Henning of the University of Stirling in Scotland called the outcome "incredibly troubling."
+Afterward, doping expert April Henning of the University of Stirling in Scotland called the outcome "incredibly troubling," in an interview with NPR.

 "A 15-year-old child under that kind of stress and scrutiny should not have been on the ice," Henning said.
 "At some point, athlete well-being must be the main concern — especially when the athlete is a minor."